HamdiJ/Data-Science/README.md

 # Data-Science Projects
-Please check the projects above during my trainings.
+Please check the projects above, thta I have developped during my trainings.
 I have been certified from M2I Formation as a an operationnel Data Scientist.

 I have completed the path of data analyst in Python/SQL : 22 Courses / 18 Projects / 400h